 It’s no wonder people are researching how to clean the carbs on their motorcycle without having to take it off.
-A lot of issues associated with how a motorcycle is running is usually because of carburetor issues and the fact that they’re not clean inside.
+A lot of issues associated with how a motorcycle is running is usually because of problems related to the carburetor.
 Issues like this that frequently happen can make cleaning a daunting task if you have to remove it every time.

 Most motorcycle carburetors sit behind the engine towards the center of the motorcycle.
 A lot of people don’t want to have to deal with taking the throttle cable off or deal with the intake boots.
 In order to clean it without taking it completely off the bike, you’ll need to first take off the air box or pod filters.
 This is easily done and they can easily be reinstalled when you’re finished.

-Removing the air intake filters will then expose the back of the carburetor so you should be able to see the butterfly valves opening and closing when turning the throttle.
+Removing the air intake filters will then expose the back of the carburetor so you should be able to see some of the internals of the carburetor.
 Removing these gives you better access to the carburetor.
 Now you’ll need to take off the bowl at the bottom of the carburetor.

 There’s usually a center bolt or a few screws around the side of the bowl that will need to be taken off in order for the bowl to detach.
-These are very simple to take off and should only take a few minutes.
+For some motorcycles, these will be very simple to take off and should only take a few minutes.
+However, for other motorcycles, this may be quite difficult.
 Also make sure you turn your petcock to the off position so you don’t have gas running out.
 Have some paper towels handy because you’ll likely have a little bit of gas that leaks once you take those bottom bowls off.

 When the bowl is off, you can attempt to spray some carb cleaner up inside.
 Do a few sprays every few minutes to let any dirt and grime become loose.
+This is the most effective method because this is where the jets are located.
 Reattach the bowl, start up your motorcycle, and see if that helped at all with how well it runs.
 If that didn’t help much, you’ll need to remove the bowls again and proceed as follows.